Dzodze: Ablorme

 Ablorme is among the suburbs that make up the Dzodze community.
 After residents had been in wait for many years, a new chief and queenmother were enstooled in 2022.
-They are currently Mr Angelis Dzakpasu and Madam Edo Nancy Amable under the stool names, Togbuiga Adisre VII and Mamaga Gbewodo II respectively.
+They are currently Mr Angelis Dzakpasu and Madam Edo Nancy Amable under the stool names, Togbuiga Adisre VII(The official Paramount Chief of The Dzodze Taditional Council) and Mamaga Gbewodo II respectively.

 Demographics

 The inhabitants of Dzodze are primarily Ghanaian nationals who settled down after the exodus of Ewe people from Notsie in Togo to the Southwest of Ghana sometime in the later part of the seventeenth century.
 The Ewe and French languages are the most widely spoken languages in the town.

 Meaning of Dzodze

 Dzodze is in the Ewe language: Dzo = to fly.
 Dze = to land.
 Dzodze = flew and landed.
 According to the history, Torgbui Ashite managed to cross the Aka river and settled on the part of the forest.
 One day when he was working in his farm Adisre met him in his farm and questioned him as to how he got here and he replied 'De mie dzo va dze.' (we flew and landed).
 Hence the name Dzodze.